jimeh/facebooker_plus/README.markdown

 A Ruby on Rails plugin fixing, extending and adding features to [Facebooker][1], possibly beyond the originally intended scope of Facebooker itself.

+Originally the main focus was on iframe-based applications, meaning that canvas applications are pretty much completely untested.
+But we will be doing some testing soon to make sure everything works with canvas applications as well.

 [1]: http://github.com/mmangino/facebooker/tree/master

 * Adds multi-application support by storing all application configuration in the database.
 * Adds a lot of customizations to make sure iframe based Facebook applications work properly.
 	* Cookies are set properly in WebKit-based browsers which default to deny 3rd party cookies.
-	* All helpers are overloaded to include the *fb_sig_\** params in all links, forms, button\_to and more.
+	* All helpers are overloaded to include the `fb_sig_*` params in all links, forms, button_to and more.
-	* In the actual requested URLs *xfb_sig_\** is used instead to avoid issues with Facebook's invite forms which tend to strip the params from the URL, causing facebooker to fail for iframe applications in browsers which don't accept third party cookies.
+	* In the actual requested URLs `xfb_sig_*` is used instead to avoid issues with Facebook's invite forms which tend to strip the params from the URL, causing Facebooker to fail for iframe applications in browsers which don't accept third party cookies.

-__WARNING: Completely untested with canvas applications.__

 ## Install Plugin